junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 - **Dependencies**:  Epic 1
 - **Effort Estimate**: 2 weeks to create a secure database with updates throughout app development.
 - **Subtasks**:
+  - Learn PostgreSQL
-  - Create database collecting structure on PostgreSQL.
+  - Create database & pipeline using PostgreSQL.
-  - Integrate Firebase or Supabase for real-time updates.
+  - Integrate Firebase or Supabase for real-time updates or server.
   - Encryption for sensitive information such as medication.
   - Perform security testing and check compliance with data protection policies.